Gillingham Away Travel Information

 One unusual aspect of visiting Priestfield is that away supporters have to walk down a very narrow terraced street to reach the away entrance, or if coming from adjacent streets, down very tight alleyways.

+Priestfield is within 15 minutes of the M2.
 Exit the M25 at Junction 2 onto the A2/M2 towards Rochester and Chatham.
 Exit the M2 at Junction 4 and take the A278 towards Gillingham, driving straight across two roundabouts.
 At the third roundabout take the first exit onto the A2 towards Gillingham Town Centre.
 At the traffic light junction with the A231 turn right into Nelson Road and passing the small bus station on your right, take a right turn into Gillingham Road.
 The ground will be further along this road on your right.
-The ground should be well signed.
+The ground should be well signed from all directions.

 There is no parking at the ground and most of the surrounding streets operate a residents only parking scheme and traffic wardens do patrol on match days, so it is strongly recommended that you choose alternative parking areas.